 13. Community Partner, on behalf of itself and on behalf of its affiliates, related entities, officers, directors, employees, representatives, volunteers, or agents (“Releasing Parties”) releases and forever discharges SHI and the Donors and each of their affiliates, related entities, officers, directors, employees, representatives, volunteers, or agents (“Released Parties”), from, and covenants not to sue for, any and all liability, claims, damages, injuries, losses, actions, suits, proceedings, expenses and attorney’s fees, that they may have or might have, known or unknown, related to, involving or arising out of the Donated Food and/or related to Community Partner’s activities in connection with this Agreement (“Released Claims”).
 This release applies even if the act or omission complained of was caused in whole or in part by the strict liability or negligence in any form of the Released Parties.
 Community Partner further agrees to indemnify, defend and otherwise hold harmless the Released Parties from and against all liabilities, claims, damages, injuries, losses, actions, suits, proceedings, expenses and attorney’s fees, or any obligation whatsoever (including without limitation court costs, costs of settlement, costs of enforcing any right to indemnification and costs of pursuing any insurance providers) arising out of, related to, or attributed to (i) Community Partner’s and/or any of its personnel’s, volunteers’ or representatives’, handling, storage, transportation, delivery, distribution, alteration, or use of the Donated Food; (ii) any actual or alleged bodily injury or illness to, or death of, any person, or any other damage or loss by whomsoever suffered, claimed to result in whole or in part from the Donated Food; (iii) any actual or alleged breach by Community Partner of any of the representations, warranties, obligations or agreements which have not been, or may not under applicable law, be disclaimed; (iv) any actual or alleged negligent act or omission, willful misconduct or culpable act or omission on the part of Community Partner; or (v) Community Partner’s failure to comply with applicable law.

-14. In no event shall SHI and/or the donors be liable under this agreement to the community partner or any third-party for any incidental, consequential, indirect, statutory, special, exemplary or punitive damages, including, but not limited to, lost profits, loss of use, loss of time, shutdown or slowdown costs, inconvenience, loss business opportunities, damage to goodwill or reputation, or other economic loss, regardless of whether such liability is based on breach of contract, tort, strict liability or otherwise, and even if advised of the possibility of such damages or such damages could have been reasonably foreseen.
-In no event shall SHI or the donors be liable to community partner or any party or person making a claim through community partner for any claims, liabilities, or expenses relating to this agreement, whether arising out of or related to breach of contract, tort (including negligence), strict liability, intellectual property infringement, indemnification obligations, or otherwise, in excess of $1,000.
-The foregoing limitations shall apply even if the remedies of community partner or any other party making a claim under or relating to this agreement (whether arising out of or related to breach of
+14. In no event shall SHI and/or the Donors be liable under this Agreement to Community Partner or any third-party for any incidental, consequential, indirect, statutory, special, exemplary or punitive damages, including, but not limited to, lost profits, loss of use, loss of time, shutdown or slowdown costs, inconvenience, loss business opportunities, damage to goodwill or reputation, or other economic loss, regardless of whether such liability is based on breach of contract, tort, strict liability or otherwise, and even if advised of the possibility of such damages or such damages could have been reasonably foreseen.
+In no event shall SHI or the Donors be liable to Community Partner or any party or person making a claim through Community Partner for any claims, liabilities, or expenses relating to this Agreement, whether arising out of or related to breach of contract, tort (including negligence), strict liability, intellectual property infringement, indemnification obligations, or otherwise, in excess of $1,000.
+The foregoing limitations shall apply even if the remedies of Community Partner or any other party making a claim under or relating to this Agreement (whether arising out of or related to breach of contracts, tort (including negligence), strict liability, intellectual property infringement, indemnification obligations, or otherwise), fail of their essential purpose.
+The parties agree that SHI would not make the food donations and provide its services to Community Partner without, and has entered into this Agreement in reliance on, these limitations of liability and the disclaimers of warranties and damages set forth in this Agreement, and that the same form an essential basis of the bargain between the parties.
+The parties agree that the limitations and exclusions of liability and disclaimers specified in this Agreement will survive and apply even if found to have failed of their essential purpose.

 15. Community Partner shall participate in partnership building with SHI as described in the Community Partner Criteria for Qualification.